mamund/tram/docs/archive/behavioral-modeling-for-apis.md

 Viewed this way, TRAM manifests become not only executable verification artifacts, but also a growing behavioral record of the system over time.

-As manifests accumulate across releases, they begin to function as a historical operational record describing how the observable behavior of the system evolved over time.

 ## Closing notes

 The layers described here are intentionally exploratory rather than prescriptive.
 Different systems may organize manifests differently.
 Some assertions will overlap multiple layers.
 Other systems may discover entirely different organizational patterns over time.